Ale32bit/SwitchChat/README.md

 * death - Get player that just died.
 Returns Death
 * afk - Get player that went away from keyboard.
 Returns Player
 * afk_return - Get player that came back from AFK.
 Returns Player
+* login - Fired when successfully authenticated.
 * closing - The server is closing and the client will try to reconnect.
 Returns Object `{reason, closeReason}`
-* reconnect - Fired when the WebSocket connection is being reestablished
+* reconnect - Fired when the WebSocket connection is being reestablished.
+* ws_error - Fired when the WebSocket connection errored.
+Returns error
+* ws_message - Get raw JSON messages from the WebSocket connection.
+Returns Object

 ## Classes
 Events return these classes: